-The trend has continued in the first two decades of the 21st century.
-However, there’s room for many more.
-Women currently make up only about 9.9 percent of the construction industry workforce, despite the fact the industry offers a much smaller gender pay gap than the average U.S. career field.
+The trend of women entering the construction industry has continued into the first two decades of the 21st century, but there’s still significant potential for more women to join.
+Women currently make up only 9.9 percent of the construction workforce, despite the industry’s much smaller gender pay gap compared to the average U.S. career field.
+The opportunity is there, and the industry is ready for more women to step in and make their mark.

 Smaller Pay Gap Between Men and Women

-They also like the fairness in the pay structure.
-One of the most important women in construction statistics involves the smaller pay gap between men and women.
-On average, women in the U.S. earn 83.7 percent of what men make in the same job.
-However, in the construction industry, the gap is significantly smaller, about 95.5 percent.
+Women appreciate the fairness in the pay structure.
+A key statistic shows that the pay gap in construction is much smaller than in other industries.
+While women in the U.S. typically earn 83.7 percent of what men make in the same job, women in construction earn about 95.5 percent of what their male counterparts make.

-According to women in construction statistics from the National Association of Women in Construction (NAWIC), about 1.1 million women work in construction, slightly less than 10 percent of the construction industry workforce.
-The number of women in construction dropped significantly during and after the Great Recession.
+According to statistics from the National Association of Women in Construction (NAWIC), about 1,173,000 women work in construction, slightly less than 10 percent of the construction industry workforce.
+The number of women dropped significantly during and after the Great Recession.
 However, their numbers have steadily increased in the years since.

 There’s plenty of anecdotal evidence about the growing number of women in construction.
 The National Association of Women in Construction (NAWIC) provides one example.
 Started by 16 women in Fort Worth, Texas, in the 1950s, the organization now has thousands of members in 115 chapters across the country.